El-Kari/configure-ad/README.md

 - Setup Resources in Azure
 - Ensure Connectivity between the client and Domain Controller
 - Install Active Directory
-- Create an Admin and Normal User Account in AD
+- Create an Admin and Normal User Account in Active Directory
-- Join Client-1 to your domain (mydomain.com)
+- Joining Client-1 to created domain
 - Setup Remote Desktop

 <h2>Deployment and Configuration Steps</h2>